 In Easter Land, things can get a little out of hand when it comes to the arts-and-crafts aspect of the holiday.
 Whenever I get overwhelmed with the prospect of entertaining and decorating all at once, I try to remember that nobody will care if it looks like Pinterest exploded in my home overnight.
 Sometimes, the simplest projects are plenty good enough.

 This dyeing project is an easy one — simmering, dunking, and soaking don't take a whole lot of attention or skill.
-The results are awfully pretty, especially when you use a combination of brown and white eggs.
-They're great for a natural, simple holiday table, especially when strewn in a bowl with a little Easter grass.
+The results are awfully pretty, even more so when you use a combination of brown and white eggs.
+They're great for a natural, simple holiday table — especially when strewn in a bowl with a little Easter grass.

 In order to amass a dozen onions' worth of peels, you have two options: Buy all of those onions, peel them, then save the onions for another use, or call up your nearest grocery store's produce manager and ask them to save some for you.
 When I stopped in at my favorite market, the proprietor's eyes lit up, as he's had patrons ask him about this exact thing many times before.
 He was happy to gift me a bag of onion skins, free of charge.